The Macroeconomic Goals That Clash

 Tech billionaires like Elon Musk saw their fortunes multiply during the pandemic, while millions lost their jobs or struggled with reduced hours.
 Economic growth?
 Yes.
 Equally distributed?
 Not even close.

-But inequality isn't an inevitable consequence of growth.
-Countries like Finland and Denmark maintain relatively strong economies while keeping inequality much lower than the UK or US.
+IB Economics Real-life Example: Countries like Finland and Denmark maintain relatively strong economies while keeping inequality much lower than the UK or US.
 How?
 Progressive taxation, strong public services, and social policies that support those at the bottom.
 Does this suit everyone?
 No, does this suit them?
 Yes.

-How Do Governments Navigate These Conflicts?
+How Do Governments Navigate These Trade-offs?

 Imagine you're the Prime Minister (scary thought, I know!).
 How do you decide which economic goal to prioritise?